Hardwood Floors in Florida - Engineered Vs Solid

 Unfinished Engineered Floors

 The typical consumer doesn’t know they exist.
-I didn’t see one until 1994 while doing a job in the Pelican Bay area of Naples.
+I saw my first in 1994 while doing a job in the Pelican Bay area of Naples.
 Why was it selected?
 It was a matter of keeping the overall vertical height of the floor at a minimum instead of using a dated system of plywood attached to concrete and then solid 3/4 inch unfinished hardwood on top of that.

-The product manufactured by Hartco is no longer in production.
-Overall thickness was 5/8 of an inch with a reasonable top wear layer, or one that could be refinished again.
+The product above was manufactured by Hartco is no longer in production.
+Overall thickness was 1/2 of an inch with a reasonable top wear layer, or one that could be refinished again.
 Another reason for the selection was a custom stain color.

 Essentially the procedure called for gluing down the engineered hardwood on concrete and allowing a few days for the glue bond to reach a maximum grip for lack of a better term.
 It was then sanded the traditional way, stained and finally finished.